Senaki: Etymology

 According to Sulkhan-Saba Orbeliani the name "Senaki" (სენაკი) means "small room" or "chapel" in Georgian.
 From 1935 to 1976 the town was called "Mikha Tskhakaya" in honor of the Georgian Bolshevik revolutionary leader Mikhail Tskhakaya.
 In 1976 the name was simplified to "Tskhakaya".
 After 1989, the town was given back its original name.

 History

 The geographical name "Senaki" first appears in the 17th century referring to the old trade settlement and cathedral on the right river bank of the river Tekhura/i.
 Historically, the city was the administrative center of Senaki Uyezd of the Kutaisi Governorate.
 After the beginning of the construction of the Poti-Tbilisi railway line (1872), the center was relocated to its current location, 5 km away from the old settlement.
 Senaki was one of the important centers of the mutiny against the Bolsheviks in 1924 as well as the center of the Georgia military mutiny of 1998.
 The city used to be an important military airbase during the Soviet period.
 The Second Infantry Brigade of the Georgian Army is now stationed on the same base.
 It was renewed after 2005 to meet NATO standards.

-The city was also the site of a battle during the 2008 South Ossetia war.
+The city was also the site of a battle during the Russo-Georgian war.